adamralph/adamralph.github.com/_posts/2013-12-10-decoupling-apps-from-config-with-configr.md

 ### Run Time Configuration

 The most flexible of these strategies is **run time** configuration which allows identical building, packaging and deployment of your application in all environments by deferring all configuration decisions until run time.
-This is easy to achieve using ConfigR since the configuration script is executed at runtime and allows any C# which can be executed by scriptcs\**.
+This is easy to achieve using ConfigR since the configuration script is executed at runtime and allows any C# you like, as long as it can be executed by scriptcs\**.

 First, let's see what the application has to do to retrieve one of the configuration values: